T-Mobile, Sprint say $26 billion deal would give U.S. tech lead over China

 A spokeswoman for Federal Communications Commission Chairman Ajit Pai declined to comment on Sunday on the proposed merger.
 The FCC will decide whether to grant the deal regulatory approval and if deal is in the “public interest.”

-The companies said the deal would likely lead to lower prices for competitors, including AT&T, Verizon and Comcast Corp.
+The companies said the deal would likely lead to lower prices for competitors, including AT&T, Verizon and Comcast Corp (CMCSA.O).

 AT&T, Verizon and Comcast could not immediately be reached for comment.

-The breakthrough in the companies’ negotiations, first reported by Reuters on Thursday, came after T-Mobile majority-owner Deutsche Telekom AG and Japan’s SoftBank Group Corp, which controls Sprint, agreed on a structure that will allow Deutsche Telekom to continue to consolidate the combined company, which will have a market value of over $80 billion, on its books.
+The breakthrough in the companies’ negotiations, first reported by Reuters on Thursday, came after T-Mobile majority-owner Deutsche Telekom AG (DTEGn.DE) and Japan’s SoftBank Group Corp (9984.T), which controls Sprint, agreed on a structure that will allow Deutsche Telekom to continue to consolidate the combined company, which will have a market value of over $80 billion, on its books.

 Deutsche Telekom will own 42 percent of the combined company, and will control the board of the combined company, nominating nine of the 14 directors.
 Legere will also serve as a director.